JeremiahKaren/35percent.github.io/_posts/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers.md

 ---
 layout: post
-title: "Manx Connections - the offshore home of the Elephant’s developers"
+title: "The offshore home of the Elephant’s developers"
 date: 2014-05-05 07:02
 comments: true
 categories: